groupdocs-editor/GroupDocs.Editor-Products/content/editor/_index.en.md

           image: "https://www.aspose.cloud/templates/groupdocsapp/images/products/logo/groupdocs_pdf-app.png"
           product: "GroupDocs.Editor"
           platform: "PDF"
-          content: "Use any device, any browser to view or edit Microsoft Excel spreadsheets."
+          content: "Use any device, any browser to view or edit PDF and XPS documents."

 ############################# Back to top ###############################
 back_to_top: